harleenkr/webApplicationMEANStack/README.md

 # Database

 MongoDB database is used for storing all the contacts.
-Database name is - ContactsDB and Collection is - contacts.
+Created database and it's name is - ContactsDB and Collection is - contacts.
 Postman can be used to test the APIs.